 Now I produce quality hand made kitchen knives from my little studio in central France, supplying knives to professional chefs, home cooks and restaurants all over the world.

-Using traditional methods whilst taking advantage of modern technologies, Chop Knives are built to last.
 In generations to come, I would love for somebody to think of one of my knives as a treasure, just as I did with my Bamps' knives.